 Just select the role name in the Restrict View To Role drop-down list.
 Only individuals in this role will see the question value in the Request Detail as the request is executing.
 For all other users, it will remain blank.

 If the form assigned to this Form Task includes parameterized questions, you can pre-fill those parameters in the Query Parameters tab.
 All parameters of this type are required to be pre-filled and they will be automatically listed in this section.
 Any source for a pre-fill that can be utilized for Individual Question Pre-fill Options, can also be used to prefill a parameterized form question.
-In the below example, a MultiChoiceSelectList question on the selected form has @RegionParam in the where clause of its DB query field.
-The parameter is being pre-filled with a value from a form that will be completed earlier on within the process.

 This line will access the value of the first item (the first parameter defined on the form task): intForm.prefills.variables.Value;